 Symptoms: Vertigo or Dizziness

 Are you suffering from vertigo or dizziness?
-Does it feel like your world at time is literally turned upside down?
+Does it feel like your world and time is literally turned upside down?
 Thankfully many people seek out chiropractic and get great results with both.
 Vertigo is a condition that causes dizziness and can wreak havoc in your life, suddenly turning a good day into a terrible one.
-Many times patients present to our doctors at Thrive Chiropractic Health Center and are not sure as to what is causing their dizziness.
-This article is designed with the hopes of providing some clarity as what could be causing your dizziness as well as what you can do to get some relief.
+Many times patients present to our doctors at Thrive Chiropractic Health Center and are not sure as to what is causing their dizziness” With this sentence, it doesn’t read well to me, because I can’t find what they are presenting to the doctors.
+I need help as to what corrections should be made.
+This article is designed with the hopes of providing some clarity as to what could be causing your dizziness as well as what you can do to get some relief.

 Forming a Diagnosis